 - School name and contact details

-- Brief information about the school such as number of teachers and students and educational level
+- Brief information about the school such as number of teachers and students and the educational level.

 - Contact details of the coordinator

-- Background information or reasons why the school created their programme
+- Background information or reasons why the school created the programme.

-- Teaching and learning approaches that the school applies for safeguarding cultural traditions as identified in point 5
+- Teaching and learning approaches that the teacher applies for teaching “Saving Energy”.

-- List of supporting documents such as a copy of the school operational plan, action plan, learning/teaching materials, lesson plans, samples of student worksheet, manuals, etc.
+- List of attachments such as a copy of the school saving energy plan, committee structure, learning/teaching materials, lesson plans, samples of student worksheet, manuals, etc.

-- Information about the school project and the photo captions must be in English.
+- Information about the programme and the photo captions must be in English.
 The teaching and learning materials can be in local languages, however a brief translation in English should be provided.